kazitoufiq/python-virtual-env-mgmt/README.md

 ### To create a virtual env in a centralized directory
 mkvirtualenv <venv_name>

-### To list all the available virtual env created using virtualenvwrapper-win in the system
+### To list all the available virtual envs created using virtualenvwrapper-win in the system
 workon

 ### To deactivate